fstarred/c64-playground/README.md

 	sta (sourcescreen),y
 ```

-The bck_starchar character is later used to determine the presence of the star in the previous frame (thus is no covered by building) and get its current color, in order to copy it to the current block.
+The bck_starchar character is later used to determine the presence of the star in the previous frame (which is not covered by building) and get its current color, in order to copy it to the current block.

 ```
     lda bck_starchar